Dog-Friendly Holidays in Scotland

-Perch, Balmaha – based right here at Loch Lomond Waterfront, our new dog-friendly café restaurant serves up tasty brunches, lunches and cakes.
+Perch Restaurant and Cafe, Balmaha – based right here at Loch Lomond Waterfront, our new dog-friendly café restaurant serves up tasty brunches, lunches and cakes.
 The Perch restaurant even sells doggie ice cream, so you can spoil your dog as well as yourselves!

 The Clachan, Drymen – stop for a drink in the oldest registered licensed pub in Scotland.
 Dogs are welcome in the bar area.

 The Cross Keys, Kippen – with the ancient city of Stirling just minutes away, the Cross Keys is the ideal place to stop off on route.